 When it comes to lighting for a living room, it is essential to think of the furniture arrangement first.
-Once you know where your key pieces of furniture will be, you can look to position light in order to enhance the space.
+Once you know where your key pieces of furniture will be, you can look to position your light fittings in order to enhance the space.

 Start by looking at the first and most practical circuit.
-Consider positioning downlights that are angled towards the curtains, artwork and any joinery so that the reflected light comes back into the room, enhancing the feel of space within the room.
+Consider positioning LED downlights that are angled towards the curtains, artwork and any joinery so that the reflected light comes back into the room, enhancing the feel of space within the room.
 Always try and avoid a grid of downlights as this only serves to make a room look flat and dull.
 Use the Polespring LED downlight for its low glare and excellent colour rendition.

 Should you be unable to recess into a ceiling or you are looking for the real wow factor, a layer of small discreet uplights such as the Lucca or Luccini can add a magical touch to window reveals or fireplaces.
 They come in a variety of finishes too so can be suited to any project style.